 Site Area: 950 sqm

 The owner wanted us to have due regard for his neighbour opposite on the upper side of the road.
-With the neighbour’s permission we surveyed their window locations and overlaid them onto our elevation drawings to consider gaps to allow them to maintain a view of the sea.
+With the neighbour’s permission we surveyed their window locations and overlaid them onto our elevation drawings.
+This is how we could consider gaps to allow them to maintain a view of the sea.
 This influenced the low pitched, hipped roof used in the design.

-After we obtained planning approval we were instructed to prepare technical drawings to obtain building control approval.
-We also produced construction drawings in stages, initially to allow the groundworks to be set out, then for the timber frame company to pre-fabricate the walls and roof, and finally the detailed drawings for the stairs, balcony, kitchens and bathrooms etc.
+After we obtained planning permission we were instructed to prepare technical drawings to obtain building control approval (RIBA Stage 4).
+We also produced construction drawings in stages to suit his self-build programme, initially to allow the groundworks to be set out.
+Then for the timber frame company to pre-fabricate the walls and roof.
+Finally the detailed drawings for the stairs, balcony, kitchens and bathrooms etc.

 The owner was intending to build the new property himself with the help of a carpenter from the timber frame company and an experienced builder.
-He was fortunate to have another property he could stay in during the works which meant he could tackle the build in his own time.
+He was fortunate to have another property to stay in during the works to tackle building in his own time.
 This meant the building took approximately six years to complete, but we think it was worth it.

 If you would like to work with PLACE architects, we would love to hear from you.
 Please get in touch!